Tesla Model 3 review - one car to rule them all?

 “An extensive facelift means the Tesla Model 3 goes further on a charge and feels better built and more refined, all while undercutting most rivals”

 - Excellent range

 Thanks to a reduction in drag, even the entry-level Model 3 can now manage well over 300 miles on a single charge, with the Long Range version extending this to 421 miles – further than most of its rivals.
-On long trips, the Model 3 can be topped up using Tesla's well established Supercharger network (although you will have to pay) or – for the first time in a Tesla – via any other charging network that's compatible with its CCS charging port.
-Fast-charging to 80% can take as little as 30 minutes, while a full home charge takes just under 12 hours.
+On long trips, the Model 3 can be topped up using Tesla's well-established Supercharger network (although you will have to pay) or – for the first time in a Tesla – via any other charging network that's compatible with its CCS charging port.
+Fast-charging to 80% can take less than 30 minutes, while a full home charge takes just under 12 hours.

-While there have been some build quality issues, there are no such worries when it comes to safety.
-Having crash-tested the Model 3, Euro NCAP awarded it the maximum five-star score, with the highest score of any car tested until that date in the safety assist category.
+While there have been some reliability and build quality issues, there are no such worries when it comes to safety.
+After crash-testing the pre-facelift Model 3, Euro NCAP awarded it the maximum five-star score, with the highest score of any car tested until that date in the safety assist category.
 Tesla also continues to impress customers, with the Model 3 coming a respectable 22nd out of the top 75 cars in our latest Driver Power satisfaction survey.

 Electric family cars